sfagin89/Self-Adjusting-Traffic-System/Functionality_Tests/README.md

 # Troubleshooting with Functionality Tests
 Included in this directory are a series of test scripts that can be used to confirm each part of the main script is behaving as expected.

-## Included Tests:
+### Included Tests:
 * Socket Communication between Client-Server Nodes
 * USB Cameras Connected and Reachable
 * LED Setup
 * Multiprocessing Functionality

 ## Verify Socket Communication between Client-Server Nodes
-**The following test should be run on both nodes.
-In this example the first test uses node01 as the server and node02 as the client.**
+IMPORTANT: The following test should be run on both nodes.
+In this example the first test uses node01 as the server and node02 as the client.

 ### This test uses the following scripts:
 * client_1to2com_test.py
 * client_2to1com_test.py
 * server_test.py

-**If this test does not behave as detailed below, refer back to the section on 'Setting up Ad-Hoc Network between Nodes' in the Main README.**
+If this test does not behave as detailed below, refer back to the section on **Setting up Ad-Hoc Network between Nodes** in the [Main README](https://github.com/sfagin89/SmartTraffic/blob/main/Custom_model/README.md).

 ### Test Instructions
 * On the server node run the following command: